Rehearsal Dinner Planning Guide

 What should we do at the rehearsal dinner?

 Eat, drink, and socialize!
-The rehearsal is a great opportunity to distribute gifts to the bridal party and family.
-It is also the perfect time to allow bridal party members who will not be giving toasts at the wedding to give a quick speech!
+The rehearsal is a great opportunity to distribute gifts to the wedding party and close family members.
+It is also the perfect time to allow loved ones who will not be giving toasts at the wedding to say a few words to honor your marriage.

 Is a full meal expected at the rehearsal dinner?

-Rehearsals are typically a nicer meal, but that doesn’t mean yours has to be!
+Rehearsals are typically a nicer meal, but that doesn’t mean yours has to be.
 A backyard BBQ or quick pizza party is completely acceptable!
 If the host wants to go all out and provide a full 5 course, sit down dinner, that is fine, too.
 As long as they are paying for it, and you are comfortable with it, there are no right or wrong answers as to what should be served.

 What should be included in the budget?